AndyXT/AndyXT.github.io/_posts/2021-03-06-Thoughts_on_Personal_Security.md

 #### How do I get a VPN?

 There are many options available for setting up a VPN.
 You can host your own VPN on separate server (locally or remotely in the cloud) and maintain the software and handle the networking (*This can be a lot of work.
 And if you can do this, then you won't be getting much out of this blog*).
-Or you can use one of the myraid VPN services out there.
+Or you can use one of the myriad VPN services out there.

 ### Third, you want a reliable browser.